brianrichmond/hello-world/README.md

 # hello-world
-A place to store ideas and resources.
+A great place to store ideas and resources.

-At long last I'm trying github!